open-mmlab/mmsegmentation/configs/segmenter/README.md

 ## Usage

-To use other repositories' pre-trained models, it is necessary to convert keys.
+To use the pre-trained ViT model from [Segmenter](https://github.com/rstrudel/segmenter), it is necessary to convert keys.

 We provide a script [`vitjax2mmseg.py`](../../tools/model_converters/vitjax2mmseg.py) in the tools directory to convert the key of models from [ViT-AugReg](https://github.com/rwightman/pytorch-image-models/blob/f55c22bebf9d8afc449d317a723231ef72e0d662/timm/models/vision_transformer.py#L54-L106) to MMSegmentation style.